engineervix/zed-news/README.md

 > **Note**
 >
 > The `cron.sh` script uses [apprise](https://github.com/caronc/apprise) to notify the owner when a new episode is ready.
-You'll need to check the apprise docs on how to configure Telegram.
+You'll need to check the apprise docs on how to configure ntfy.sh or whatever apprise backend you choose.
 >
 > Feel free to adapt the deployment setup to your specific requirements and preferred hosting platforms.